Jesus-martinez-dev/Battle-game-rpg/README.md

 * This is just one part of a larger project.

-* Here is the complete project I was doing with a collaborator: https://github.com/Starling74?tab=repositories
+* Here is the all project I was doing with a collaborator: https://github.com/Starling74?tab=repositories